-- A living allowance of $17,000/year for full-time members.
+- A living allowance of $9,000/year for half-time members.
 Taxes are deducted and the living allowance is distributed twice per month, by direct deposit to the member’s bank account.

 - Non-tangible benefits including extensive training, valuable work experience, networking, and the opportunity to serve the local community in a crucial area of need.